E-ISSN 2536-9520 | ISSN 1110-2047

 Some Biochemical Studies on Natural Plants in Relation to Obesity

-Doaa Mohamed Abdel-Fattah, Hend Nasef Mazen.
+Doaa Mohamed Abdel-fattah, Hend Nasef Mazen.

 Abstract